phR0ze/nixos-config/README.md

 # nixos-config
-A simpler approach to deploying a number of different pre-determined deployment types at install time using only a bootable NixOS image and network connectivity.
+A simpler approach to deploying a number of different pre-defined system profiles at install time using only a bootable NixOS image and network connectivity.

-Due to the number of different machines I maintain and how often I change their intended purpose I find it essential to be able to take a new system from baremetal to a pre-defined, pre-customized purposefully built deployment type.
-NixOS's flakes provides a fantastic platform on which to build this functionality .
+Due to the number of different machines I maintain and how often I change their intended purpose I find it essential to be able to take a new system from baremetal to a pre-defined, pre-customized purposefully built system profile.
+NixOS's flakes and profiles provide a fantastic platform on which to build this functionality .

 ### Disclaimer
 Any tooling or documentation here comes with absolutely no guarantees or support of any kind.
 It is